Biography

 Jane Sercombe Lewis quietly but obsessively produces work which is oblivious to fashion, trends or movements.
 Known principally as a painter, she is also an accomplished draughtswoman and printmaker.

-Her painting technique is in part influenced by the artists of the early Italian and Northern European Renaissance and visits to Italy to study the ancient Roman frescoes at Pompeii, Herculaneum and Ostia have had a profound effect.
+Her painting technique is in part influenced by the artists of the early Italian and Northern European Renaissance and visits to Italy to study the ancient Roman art at Pompeii, Herculaneum, Stabia and Ostia have had a profound effect.
 Her response to this ancient art is one of recognition of its startlingly contemporary resonance - a modernity of expression and application of paint which speaks directly across the centuries and which finds echoes in her own work.
 But while Jane’s own working methods and materials could be seen as traditional, the subject matter is wide-ranging, challenging and of its time.

-Her aim is to produce technically immaculate paintings and graphic works which often contain subversive imagery, a paradox that at first seduces and then challenges the viewer.
+Her aim is to produce technically immaculate paintings and graphic works which often contain subversive imagery, a paradox intended to seduce then challenge the viewer.
 The human figures, animals and objects depicted convey a stillness and impression of time arrested - part of a personal, often surreal, narrative expressing an inner world and its relationship with an outer reality.
-More recently Jane’s work has been concerned with the tragic plight of animals in the modern world, and its direct relationship to the ongoing destruction of our environment and its sentient inhabitants.
-The moral imperative of animal rights has led to her producing a series of images entitled Earthlings and also to a personal commitment to the ethics of veganism.
+More recently a significant part of Jane’s work has been concerned with the tragic plight of animals in the modern world, and its direct relationship to the ongoing destruction of our environment and its sentient inhabitants.
+This led to her producing a series of images entitled Earthlings which is now part of the permanent collection of the Nicholas Treadwell Gallery in Austria.

-Jane has published limited edition prints independently and with Obsession Publishing UK and Christies Contemporary Art and is listed in: “Who’s Who in Art” 31st edition onwards (Hilmarton Manor Press); “Dictionary of International Biography” 32nd edition onwards (Cambridge-Melrose Press); “The Cambridge Blue Book” since 2005, and “World Who’s Who of Women” from 2009.
+Jane has published limited edition prints independently and with Obsession Publishing (now Red Dot) UK and Christies Contemporary Art and is listed in: Who’s Who in Art 31st edition onwards (Hilmarton Manor Press); Dictionary of International Biography 32nd edition onwards (Cambridge-Melrose Press); The Cambridge Blue Book since 2005; and World Who’s Who of Women from 2009.

 JANE LEWIS ARTIST